How I Stepped Up as a Leader

 But with all her new responsibilities, Molly was drowning in work, never sure when she’d done “enough” for the day, and struggled with the impostor syndrome.
 “I was really hard on myself,” she says.

-Managing a coalition of national and state-based organizations led by policy wonks who’ve been in the game longer than she had been alive left her nervous about gaining the respect of her colleagues.
+Managing a coalition of national and state-based organizations led by policy wonks who’ve been in the game longer than she had been alive left Molly feeling nervous about gaining the respect of her colleagues.
 What was a young woman like her doing working on social security policy, anyway?

 “That first year in DC was probably the hardest of my life,” Molly told me over coffee.
 “I felt like I barely had a life outside of work, I was never sure if I was living up to everyone’s expectations at work, and everything felt like it was out of my control.”